colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-57-16-022138-the-c-standard-library-a-tutorial-and-reference-by-nicolai-m-josuttis.md

 ---
 layout: post
-title: ""The C++ Standard Library: A Tutorial and Reference" by Nicolai M. Josuttis"
+title: "The C++ Standard Library: A Tutorial and Reference by Nicolai M. Josuttis"
 description: " "
 date: 2023-09-27
 tags: [programming, cplusplus]